xotofloyt/xotofloyt.github.io/index.md

 ### Machine learning model deployment on Flask and Heroku:

 An exercise to deploy a logistic regression model by using the Flask frame work on Heroku.
+This deployment was done during my internship with Data Glacier.

 [Model to predict college admission based on previous admission data](https://university-admission-app.herokuapp.com/)